shortstheory/shortstheory.github.io/_drafts/warstory.md

 His leads look in a few words, very bulky.
 RagePowder Amoonguss is

-pretty much a standard set, and I don't see why this one won't have
+pretty much a standard set, and I don\'t see why this one won\'t have

 RagePowder.
-Cresselia has so many random sets in VGC, I honestly don't
+Cresselia has so many random sets in VGC, I honestly don\'t

 know what to expect.

 Start of turn 1

-Nic's Gengar used Protect.
+Nic\'s Gengar used Protect.

-Nic's Suicune used Tailwind.
+Nic\'s Suicune used Tailwind.

-It raised its allies' speed!
+It raised its allies\' speed!

-Andy's Amoonguss used Giga Drain on Suicune.
+Andy\'s Amoonguss used Giga Drain on Suicune.

-It's super effective against Suicune.
+It\'s super effective against Suicune.

 Suicune lost 60 HP (29%).